spantaleev/matrix-docker-ansible-deploy/docs/ansible.md

 ## Using Ansible via Docker

-Alternatively, you can run Ansible itself from a Docker container on your computer.
+Alternatively, you can run Ansible on your computer from inside a Docker container (powered by the [devture/ansible](https://hub.docker.com/r/devture/ansible/) Docker image).

 Here's a sample command to get you started (run this from the playbook's directory):